Avocet Line: Exmouth and Salterton Railway

 Promoters of a line to fill the gap between Budleigh Salterton and Exmouth formed the Exmouth and Salterton Railway.
-The L&SWR agreed to take over the scheme, and the line got parliamentary authority as part of an L&SWR Act on 25 July 1898.
+The L&SWR agreed to take over the scheme, and the line got parliamentary authority as part of the South Western Railway Act 1898 (61 & 62 Vict. c. ciii) on 25 July 1898.
 The contractors were Henry Lovatt & Sons and the engineer was J. W. Jacomb-Hood of the L&SWR, and the line was built as an integral part of the larger company.
 It opened on 1 June 1903, with an intermediate station at Littleham.

 The L&SWR considered at this stage making the junction at Exmouth a triangle, enabling a through Exeter - Exmouth - Budleigh Salterton service, but this was dropped on grounds of cost.
 (On some Ordnance Survey maps a pathway is indicated on the alignment that the third leg of the triangle would take, but the pathway was on the bank of a stream and there is no evidence that such a line was seriously planned.
 Carter Avenue now occupies part of this alignment.)